-Above/Below: Any piece can be placed on top of another, whether Stacked in a Tower, or placed atop in a Weird way.
-A piece may therefore be described as being "above" or "below" another piece, whether or not the pieces in question are touching each other.
+Stacked/Under/On Top Of: Any piece can be placed on top of another piece.
+A piece may also be described as being "above" or "below" another piece, whether the pieces in question are touching each other or not.

 Height: The physically highest point of a piece marks the height of that piece within the structure.
 A piece may be higher than, lower than, or at the same height as any other piece in the structure.
 There will always be at least one highest piece and at least one lowest piece in a structure.
-It's possible for the same piece to be both highest and lowest.
+It's possible for the same pieces to be both the highest and the lowest in a structure.

-Exactly/At Least: Avoid using indefinite statements like "contains a red piece," or "contains two Smalls," because it's not clear whether you mean exactly that number, or at least that number.
+Exactly / At Least: Avoid using indefinite statements like "contains a red piece," or "contains two Smalls," because it's not clear whether you mean exactly that number, or at least that number.
 Always try to use definitive statements.

 Plurality/Majority: When there are more red pieces in a structure than any other color, the structure contains a "plurality" of red pieces.
 When there are more red pieces in a structure than all the other colors put together, the structure contains a "majority" of red pieces.
 Many people use the word "majority" when they mean "plurality."
+If players use either of these terms while you are the Moderator, ask for clarification.